GluuFederation/docs-gg-prod/4.0.beta/source/plugin/gluu-uma-pep.md

 ### Security & Access Proxy

-You need to pass OAuth token in authorization header to access proxy upstream API.
-You can generate the OAuth token using OP Client credentials by requesting to OXD `/get-client-token` API.
+You need to pass UMA RPT token in authorization header to access proxy upstream API.
+You can generate the UMA RPT token using OP Client credentials by requesting to OXD APIs.

-Example for access kong proxy using OAuth token:
+Example for access kong proxy using UMA token:

 ```
 curl -X GET \
   http://localhost:8000/{path matching a configured Route} \
-  -H 'Authorization: Bearer <oauth_token>' \
+  -H 'Authorization: Bearer <uma_rpt_token>' \
 ```

 !!!
 Note